The Ahlquist Center for Policy, Practice and Innovation aims to:

 - Promote effective state and federal public policies and services;

-- Improve the quality of services – inside and outside of Children’s Home + Aid – available to vulnerable children and families;
+- Improve the quality of services available to vulnerable children and families;

 - Incubate innovative practices to improve outcomes and inform public policies.

-The Center is focusing on two broad areas to improve policy, practice and innovation:
+The Center is focusing on three broad areas to improve policy, practice and innovation:

-- Opportunities for Youth Ages 8 to 18.
-Mobilizing support for a state-level policy and advocacy agenda to increase opportunities for vulnerable youth ages 8 to 18.
+- Start to Finish: Completing Our Commitment to Youth.
+Mobilizing support for a state-level policy, research and advocacy agenda to increase opportunities for youth ages 8 to 25.

 Establishment of the Governor’s Cabinet on Children and Youth.
 Children’s Home + Aid led the discussion with members of the state administration on the benefits of creating a Cabinet for Children and Youth.
 In February, the Governor signed an Executive Order creating the Cabinet.